wpivis/view-revisit/public/contradiction/assets/pretask.md

 3. Is there evidence to indicate the NCSU police increase surveillance on Mr. Wuf?

 You will receive a warning when there is 1 minute left to finish the task.

-**Report Deliverable:**

-1. What is the relationship between Mr. Wuf, his family, and suspicious activity in Raleigh?
-   1. Situational overview \- open text
-   2. Certainty score \- need to pull from example
-2. Is there evidence to indicate the NCSU police increase surveillance on Mr. Wuf?
-   1. Not at all likely to Highly likely
-   2. Certainty Score
-   3. Comments (optional) \- open text
-3. Is the Big Bad Wolf Syndicate operating in Raleigh?
-   1. Not at all likely to Highly likely
-   2. Certainty score
-   3. Comments (optional) \- open text